 Rock Cloud Intensity View of aerial target from above (you should always use intensity view for best GCP to aerial target alignment):

 Placing Aerial Targets

 We recommend the following tips for placing your aerial targets for easy alignment of GCPs to your aerial target in post-processing:

 - Choose a flat, open area where targets can be clearly viewed from the sky

 - Ensure your target is placed where it can lay flat against the ground

 - AVOID placing targets on elevated objects like back of curbs, fire hydrants, water meters, etc. This can skew your accuracy and final deliverables.

 We recommend the following tips for flying your aerial targets for easy alignment of GCPs to your aerial target in post-processing.

 - Make a manual pass above your aerial target/GCP at a lower altitude and slower speed than your typical flight settings (assess for safety in your flight, but an example could be 30 m (<100 ft) and 2 m/s (<4.5 mph)) .
 A good time to fly over your target is at the beginning or end of your mission or between battery hot swaps on an aerial target close to your landing zone.

-See the below screenshots for the difference between a high altitude GCP flight and low low altitude pass.
+See the screenshots below for an example of the the difference between a high altitude GCP flight and a low altitude pass.